As an Amazon Associate, I earn from qualifying purchases.

 - This mango chutney will survive for a good 2 months in your refrigerator, so though it seems time-taking, you should look at it as only a one-time effort.

 The British adopted recipes, ingredients, techniques, and garnishes from all over the subcontinent.

 The original chutney of West India is usually a relish made from fresh fruits and spices.
 During the colonial possessions.

-Their dinner menu idea was a potpourri of the Persian garnish of chopped hard-boiled eggs, South Indian pappadoms, Mughal fried onions, West Indian chutneys, Bengali kasundi (mustard sauce) and their very own crisp fried crumbled bacon.
+Their light dinner ideas Indian was a potpourri of the Persian garnish of chopped hard-boiled eggs, South Indian pappadoms, Mughal fried onions, West Indian chutneys, Bengali kasundi (mustard sauce), and their very own crisp fried crumbled bacon.

 Can you beat that?

 Yes, only if you don’t hang on to your own with over-zealous nationalism.